 7) Immense role of the father

 Not only did he not impose anything on Sindhu and let her choose her career, but he also used to accompany Sindhu to her training and even went to the extent of shifting his base closer to the academy to let Sindhu practice with less energy being exhausted in travel.
-For Sindhu used to cry whenever she missed a session, her father ensured that was never the case.
+As the story goes, Sindhu used to cry whenever she missed a session and her father ensured that was never the case.

 8) Father a Volleyball Player and an Arjuna awardee

 Sports is in the genes of P.V.
 Sindhu as her father, P.V.
 Ramana was a professional Volleyball player.
 He was awarded the Arjuna Award for his excellence in the game of Volleyball.
 Her mother, P. Vijaya too was a professional Volleyball player.